West Nile found in Chatham County; How about Beaufort County?

 The Georgia Department of Public Health announced Wednesday that mosquitos in Chatham County have tested posted for the West Nile Virus.

-No human cases have been reported, according to a press release from the department.
+No human cases have been reported, according to a news release from the department.

 It said samples of mosquitoes collected from the Pooler area tested positive, showing that the virus is circulating in the local population this year.